AgustinLema/algorithms/README.md

 - Implement a queue and a stack using a single linked list

+## 18th pomodoro

+- Wrote tests for binary search tree and started writing the datastructure

+## 19th pomodoro

+- Implemented most binary search tree except for the delete functionality

 ## Backlog

+- Write fibonacci with memoization and bottom-up appraoches
+- Write longest common subsequence with dynamic programming
+- Write algorithm to find longest increasing subsequence with dynamic programming
+- Write a dynamic programming algorithm that finds the longest palindrome subsequence
+- Write an algorithm to solve the activity selection problem (with start and finish, without overlaps, looking for more activities) with dynamic programming and greedy
+- Solve the fractional and 1/o Knapsack problem with greedy and dynamic programming respectively
 - Write a tree with linked elements and a recursive procedure to print all elements
+- Refactor tree to use NullNodes
 - Write an algorithm that prints all elements of a tree using a non-recursive algorithm and a stack.
 Then write it with only constant space.
 - Write a hashmap using a linked list
 - Write a hashmap with open addressing